Another year, another name for a damaging storm in the Quad-Cities

 This time?

-Exactly one year and one day before Wednesday's storm Ray had a first-hand experience with the damage caused by the Aug.
-10, 2020 derecho that ripped through the Quad-Cities.
+Exactly one year and one day before Wednesday's storm, Ray had a firsthand experience with the damage caused by the Aug.
+10, 2020, derecho that ripped through the Quad-Cities.
+That storm completely totaled two cars in his driveway.

-Ray looked out his window Wednesday morning and almost considered himself lucky.
+On Wednesday morning, Ray looked out his window and almost considered himself lucky.
 A large limb fell from a nearby tree and clipped the front of the home's porch.
 It took out a gutter, an American flag and portion of the porch's roof.

 Then the power went out.